jjzhang166/TTKPngHelper/README.md

 Copyright
 -------
- * This file is part of the TTK Weather project.
+ * This file is part of the TTK Png Helper project.
  * Copyright (c) 2015 - 2017 Greedysky Studio.
  * All rights reserved!
  * Redistribution and use of the source code or any derivative.